Badboy-Luo/GF_eta/README.md

 tqdm 4.66.1

+Please [install](http://msnoise.org/doc/installation.html) the MSNoise properly if you want to start from seismic data cross-correlations and output NCFs:

+MSNoise 1.6.3

 ## Usage
-Please [install](http://msnoise.org/doc/installation.html) the MSNoise properly if you want to start from seismic data cross-correlations and output NCFs.

 ## Citation